Tips and Advice

 One very good way to understand personal loan costs is to look at the monthly figures published by the Federal Reserve.
 The information is generally a few months behind, but give us a good idea of market costs.
 As of this writing, the latest Fed averages look like this:

-• Credit card borrowers paid 16.86 percent
+• Credit card borrowers paid 22.76%

-• A 60-month car loan cost 5.37 percent
+• A 60-month car loan cost 6.73%

 Note that these are averages in the recent past.
 Not today’s date.
 How much will you pay?
 You probably won’t pay the average rate.
 It will likely be more or less, depending on your credit grade.

-Credit grades
+Credit Grades

 We generally think of letter grades as being “A,” “B,” “C,” etc. You can certainly find references to “A” credit or “B” credit, but in each case these are subjective terms.
 They can mean whatever someone wants them to mean.
 What really counts, plain and simple, is your credit score.
 Higher is better, and lower can be a problem.